-How do you get rid of jaundice in newborns?
+How do you treat jaundice in newborns?

 There are two really effective treatments for newborn jaundice, which help your baby’s body process all that extra bilirubin.

-Phototherapy.
+- Phototherapy.
 Your baby is undressed (apart from their diaper) and either laid under a special lamp or on top of a blanket containing fiberoptic cables.
 When the light from the lamp or cables shines on your baby’s skin, it breaks down the bilirubin so it can be processed by the liver more easily.
 Don’t worry – the light is completely painless!

-Exchange transfusion.
-In this process, your baby’s blood is gradually removed and in its place they receive blood from a donor.
-With this new blood, your baby gets lots of lovely new red blood cells and at the same time their bilirubin levels are reduced.
+- Exchange transfusion.
+In this process, your baby’s blood is gradually removed and in its place, they receive blood from a donor.
+With this new blood, your baby gets lots of lovely new red blood cells and at the same time, their bilirubin levels are reduced.

 If your baby’s jaundice is caused by an underlying health condition, they may also need additional treatment to sort that out.